LyPf1/projeto_sql/README.md

-# Carros Database (SQL)
+# Cars Database (SQL)

-Projeto simples de banco de dados relacional desenvolvido para fins acadêmicos, demonstrando a criação de tabelas, uso de chaves primárias e estrangeiras, e inserção de dados de exemplo.
+Simple relational database project developed for academic purposes, demonstrating table creation, use of primary and foreign keys, and insertion of sample data.

-## Tecnologias
+## Technologies
 - MySQL
 - SQL

-## Estrutura do Banco
+## Database Structure
-- **marcas**: armazena marcas de carros e país de origem
+- **brands**: stores car brands and country of origin
-- **inventario**: modelos de carros vinculados às marcas
+- **inventory**: car models linked to the brands
-- **clientes**: clientes fictícios
+- **customers**: fictitious customers

-## Como executar
+## How to run
-1. Execute o arquivo `schema.sql`
+1. Run the `schema.sql` file
-2. Execute o arquivo `inserts.sql`
+2. Run the `inserts.sql` file

-## Conceitos aplicados
+## Applied Concepts
-- Modelagem relacional
+- Relational modeling
-- PRIMARY KEY e FOREIGN KEY
+- PRIMARY KEY and FOREIGN KEY
-- Normalização básica
+- Basic normalization
-- Integridade referencial
+- Referential integrity